kind2-mc/kind2/doc/usr/source/9_other/11_minimal_correction_set.rst

 Minimal Correction Set
 ======================

-The minimal correction set generation is a post-analysis treatement that computes a minimal subset of the weak assumptions such that the system become unsafe if we remove these assumptions.
+The minimal correction set generation is a post-analysis treatement that computes a minimal subset of the model elements (contract items, equations or node calls) such that the system become unsafe if we remove these assumptions.

 To enable minimal correction set generation, run